-Inside the squares, draw pictures of and/or describe jobs with computers or technology with Colored Pencils or Color Sticks.
+Inside the squares, students draw pictures of and/or describe jobs with computers or technology with Colored Pencils or Color Sticks.

-Fold the lines forming each square upward.
+Students fold the lines forming each square upward.
 Place one circle face down on its edges.
 Select one edge from each of four other circles and glue them to the edges of the circle facing down with Crayola Glue Sticks.